- January 03, 1969

-Michael Schumacher, born on 3rd of January, 1969 in the town of Hurth, is the most successful driver in the history of Formula 1 with 7 championship titles between 1994 and 2004.
-His F1 career lasted for more than 20 years.
-His career started in 1991 and finished in 2012.
+Michael Schumacher is the most successful driver in the history of Formula One with seven championship titles between 1994 and 2004.
+His F1 career lasted for more than 20 years, from a debut with Jordan in 1991 to last season with Mercedes in 2012.

 Paving the way to the top with Benetton

 Schumi stayed with Benetton in 1992 and spend four years with the Italian team.
 He proved that he has the speed and talent but he was still an uncut gem.

 Driving a good car, Schumi had an excellent chance to pick experience without a pressure and over the years he regularly was among the best drivers on the grid.

 Maiden F1 victory at 1992 Belgian Grand Prix